 Dozens of people are baptised (or “Christened”) at St Michael’s every year, either as infants or when they are old enough to choose to be baptised for themselves.
 Some people book the church for their own family baptism service; others choose to be baptised during one of our regular weekly services.

-We can generally offer a Baptism service at 12.30 on Sunday in St Michael’s Church.
+We can generally offer both these types of service at 12.30 on Sunday in St Michael’s Church, or during one of our services or celebrations.

 For more information about Baptisms within the Church of England, take a look at this website.

-If you would like to talk about being baptised, or having your child baptised, please contact us to discuss any of these possibilities.
-You might also want to talk about the opportunity to have your child Dedicated instead.
+If you would like to talk about baptism or thanksgiving for your child or baptism for yourself, please contact us to discuss any of these possibilities.

-Please fill in the online form below and we will be in touch.
+Please fill in one of the online forms below and we will be in touch.

 St Michael’s Church is inviting everyone to play a part in the Heart of the Community project with our new Buy a Brick appeal.